mgeduld/rulesoforder/README.md

 ##1.
 I must never engage in ad hominem attacks.

-Ad hominems attacks attack a person instead of his claims.
+Ad hominem attacks attack a person instead of his claims.

 It's pretty easy to understand that "You're an asshole!" doesn't add anything to an argument except bile, but most ad hominem attacks are subtler than that.
 They piggyback on legitimate points.